Q. Who is eligible for coverage?

 Q. Do I need to submit an application every year if I want to keep my existing coverage?

 A. No, you do not need to submit a new application to keep your coverage.
-However, if you currently receive Select rates, you will need to resubmit evidence of excellent health every 20 years; Preferred rates require evidence of excellent health every 20 years.
+However, if you currently receive Select rates, you will need to resubmit evidence of good health every 20 years; Preferred rates require evidence of excellent health every 20 years.
 If you’re not approved for Select or Preferred rates, you can still maintain your life insurance coverage at the current rate, as long as you remain eligible.

 Q. Do I need to complete the entire application to request additional coverage, even if I have had no medical changes since I last applied?